On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Algorithms and Complexity Analysis

+We summarize the above implementation in Algorithm~\ref{alg:SubproblemOracle}.
+In the special case of MSCO, the ambiguity set \(\calP_t\) is a singleton so the maximization problems in lines 7-8 are superficial where we simply need to aggregate the linear cuts \(V_t(x;\hat{\xi}_{t,k})\) and the over-estimate values \(\bar{v}_{t,k}\) according to the nominal probability weights.
+Consequently, for MSCO, Algorithm~\ref{alg:SubproblemOracle} reduces to solving both the forward-step subproblem (for \(\hat{x}_{t,k}\) and \(\hat{z}_{t,k}\)) and the backward-step subproblem (for \(\hat{\lambda}_{t,k}\) and \(\ubar{v}_{t,k}\)) of the deterministic DDP algorithm in~\cite{zhang2022stochastic}.

-We remark that Algorithm~\ref{alg:SubproblemOracle} is not the only way to realize SSSO.
-For example, it is discussed in \cite{georghiou_robust_2019} that the single stage subproblem of MRCO~\eqref{eq:MRCP-Def} can sometimes be reformulated as mixed-integer linear program, which may then be solved by branch-and-bound type algorithms.
-Therefore, the above definition of SSSO avoids restriction of the method used to solve~\eqref{eq:NoninitialStageOracle}.
-Besides, with SSSO, the complexity analysis will better reflect the computation time as the for-loop in Algorithm~\ref{alg:SubproblemOracle} can be easily parallelized.
-We also show in the next section that SSSO enables us to introduce a nonsequential dual dynamic programming algorithm.
+We remark that Algorithm~\ref{alg:SubproblemOracle} is not the only way to realize the SSSO in Definition~\ref{def:NoninitialStageOracle}.
+For example, it is discussed in \cite{georghiou_robust_2019} that a polyhedral single stage subproblem of MRCO can be reformulated as mixed-integer linear optimization, which may then be solved by branch-and-bound type algorithms.
+Therefore, the introduction of SSSO may benefit our discussion by avoiding restrictions of solution methods in each stage, even when the uncertainty sets are finite.
+Besides, with SSSO, the complexity analysis may better reflect the computation time as the for-loop in Algorithm~\ref{alg:SubproblemOracle} can be easily parallelized.
+We also show in the next section that SSSO enables us to introduce a nonconsecutive dual dynamic programming algorithm.